Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 Depending on the complexity of the contracts and the throughput of the network, the state at simulation time may differ from the chain state at the time the proposed transaction is published.
-If the state at publishing time is changed from simulation time, the corresponding PP, MPP, and PSV transactions are marked as failed on all the participants.
+If the state at publishing time is changed from simulation time, the corresponding PP, MPP, and PSV transactions fail on all participants.
 Furthermore, since state divergence is expected in PP and MPP contracts, it's possible (depending on contract design) for PP and MPP transactions to fail on some participants.